mngu2382/books/_posts/2014-09-22-BarnesJulian_ArthurAndGeorge.md

 Wilde at a dinner party they both attended:

 > We were dicussing the cynical maximum that the good fortune of our
-> friends made use discontented.
+> friends made us discontented.
 'The devil', said Wilde, 'was once
 > crossing the Lybian Desert, and he came upon a spot where a number
 > small fiends were tormenting a holy hermit.
 The sainted man easily
 > shook off their evil suggestions.
 The devil watch their failure